Frequently Asked Questions

 What are the responsibilities of CYRM Committee members?

-Members of the CYRM Committee serve for three years and are responsible for attending or participating in four meetings a year.
-Responsibilities of members include reading and evaluating the nominated books, writing and/or revising a portion of the yearly Resource Guide, participating in ad hoc committees created by the CYRM Committee to further its mission, serving as a CYRM Committee officer according to the set rotation schedule, promoting the CYRM program at their organization’s annual conference and in their place of work.
+Members of the CYRM Committee serve for three years and are responsible for attending 3 face to face meetings and 1 virtual meeting per year.
+Responsibilities of members include: reading and evaluating approximately 160+ nominated books in the 5 categories; Primary, Picture Books for Older Readers, Intermediate, Middle School/Jr. High and Young Adult, participating in ad hoc committees created by the CYRM Committee to further its mission, serving as a CYRM Committee officer, promoting the CYRM program at their organization’s annual conference and in their place of work.
+Each sponsoring organization hosts one meeting per year.
+Travel to meetings is reimbursed at the discretion of each sponsoring organization.

 What type of book can be recommended?